Kclamberth/ytAuto/README.md

 ## How it Works

-When you run the `copy.sh` script for the first time, it accomplishes several key tasks to set up your YouTube content archiving system:
+When you run the `install.sh` script for the first time, it accomplishes several key tasks to set up your YouTube content archiving system:

 - **Directory and File Setup**: The script automatically creates a `youtube` directory in a specified base location (e.g., `/media/youtube`).
 Inside this directory, it initializes a `channels.txt` file.